Your Directors have pleasure in presenting the 22nd Annual Report of your Company for the financial year ended 31 March, 2016.

 Declaration of Independence by Independent Directors & adherence to the Companys Code of Conduct for Independent Directors

-All the Independent directors of the Company have submitted their disclosure to the effect that they fulfill all the requirements/criteria of independence as per Section 149(6) of the Companies Act, 2013 as well as Clause 49 of the Listing Agreement.
-Further, all the independent directors have affirmed that they have adhered and complied with the Companys Code of
+All the Independent Directors of the Company have submitted their disclosure to the effect that they all the requirements/criterias of independence as per Section 149(6) of the Companies Act, 2013.
+Further, all the Independent Directors have affirmed that they have adhered and complied with the Companys Code of

 Meetings conducted during the year